By Rick Steves

 A Global Pass, covering the widest area, gives you most of Europe by the tail, buying you unlimited travel on all public railways in most of Europe (Britain is the big exception).
 If you've got a whirlwind trip planned, the Global Pass is probably the best way to go.
 (You need to essentially travel from Amsterdam to Rome to Madrid and back to Amsterdam to justify the purchase of a one-month Global Pass.)

-For a less ambitious multi-country trip, consider a Select Pass, which lets you preselect four adjoining countries (if you're buying before April 1, 2014, you can also get a three- or five-country pass, though France won't be an option until April 1).
-If you're traveling just a tad beyond five main countries and for fewer than 10 travel days, consider whether buying one or two extra point-to-point tickets might be cheaper than bumping up to a Global Pass.
+For a less ambitious multi-country trip, consider a Select Pass, which lets you preselect four adjoining countries.
+If you're traveling just a tad beyond four main countries, consider whether buying one or two extra point-to-point tickets might be cheaper than bumping up to a Global Pass.
 If a certain regional pass, such as for Scandinavia, happens to fit your plans, it can be even cheaper than a Select Pass.

 Virtually every European country has its own single-country pass.
 These are especially important in Britain, which does not participate in the Global Pass or Select Pass.
 Several two-country passes are available for specific country pairs (for example, France and Italy).